Using the Future Tense

 arrangements.

-book, tickets are booked or other arrangements are made – then we often
+book, tickets are booked or other arrangements are made then we

 For example: